tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: Cézanne's Composition by Erle Loran, p.
 17.

 Loran calls this image "Diagram II" and he uses it to define the terms *negative space* and *the plastic means or plastic form.*
-It shows a sketch of the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan* in an imaginary three-dimensional picture box.
+It shows a sketch of the motif of one of Cézanne's painting.

 This is Loran's definition in its entirety: